UKEODHP/eodhp-system-tests/README.md

 ` kubectl testkube get execution <execution name> `

+## Deleting test

+Tests can be deleted using the following command
+` testkube delete test <testname> `

 # Testsuite
 Test Suites stands for the orchestration of different test steps, which can run sequentially and/or in parallel.
 On each batch step you can define either one or multiple steps such as test execution, delay, or other (future) steps.